 “Be astonished”: is just a way of expressing how ridiculous this would be.
 The heavens would be astonished and horribly afraid, because the heavens would know the results of such actions.
 The Jews’ desolation would be overwhelming, when God removes His blessings from them.

 Jeremiah 2:13 “For my people have committed two evils; they have forsaken me the fountain of living waters, [and] hewed them out cisterns, broken cisterns, that can hold no water.”

-Jeremiah warned that God’s people were trying to quench their cravings for salvation and significance in the wrong places.
-They “committed two evils” by turning away from the only true source of “living waters”, and by creating “cisterns” that could “hold no water”, even if living water was available (John 4:14).
+Jeremiah warned that God’s people were trying to quench their cravings for salvation and sustenance in the wrong places.
+They “committed two evils” by turning away from the only true source of “living waters”, and by creating “broken cisterns” that could “hold no water”, even if living water was available (John 4:14).